illinois-or-research-analytics/cm_pipeline/README.md

 module load openmpi/4.0.1
 module load gcc/9.2.0
 ```
+**NOTE: These need to be loaded not just on installation but on execution of the CM pipeline**

 ## Setup and Running Instructions
 - Clone the cm_pipeline repository
 - Activate the venv which has the necessary packages